Three Major Parties

 Third Parties (Don’t!)
 Always Lose

 There is a myth you’ve probably heard that “third parties always lose”.
 No, they don’t.
-That is a patently false assertion.
-Look no further than the present day Republican Party to belie that myth.
+The present day Republican Party belies that myth.
 In the mid-1850’s, there were two dominant political parties in the United States.
 They were the Whig and Democrat parties.
 Members of the Whig Party became dissatisfied with their leadership’s position in support of slavery.
 Because they were unable to induce the Whig leadership to change that position, the people formed the anti-slavery Republican Party.
 By 1860, the Whig Party was pretty much finished and the new Republican Party’s candidate, Abraham Lincoln, was elected President of the United States.
 The “third” party had won.
 But, it was only a “third” party for a short time, while it organized.
 By 1860 the Whig Party had all but disappeared.
 We’ve had a dominant two-party system ever since.
-Today’s situation is similar to that of the mid-1850’s, where registered Republican voters are dissatisfied with their party leadership and their actions in congress, nationally and in many of the states.
+Today’s situation is similar to that of the mid-1850’s, where registered Republican voters are dissatisfied with their party leadership and their actions in congress, both nationally and in many of the states.
 Moreover, after decades of attempting to do so, constitutionalists have been unable to change the party from within, a party which increasingly serves only special interests and elites.
+Far from being a “fringe” or “one-issue” party, FPA is essentially the Republican Party with a very important distinction: Unlike the GOP, FPA intends to bring its platform into reality in Washington, DC.
+Any Republican voter or Trump voter has a home here.

 Trump’s 2016 Victory A Proxy Third Party Win

 A case can be made that president Trump’s win in 2016 was a third party victory.
 From Jeb Bush and John Kasich to Carly Fiorina and all the other “sanctioned” Establishment choices we were handed, we rejected them all.
 We chose the outsider, the man who the RNC feared might run outside the party if he didn’t win the primary.
 In choosing Trump, didn’t the voters reject the Republican Party?
 Does anyone doubt that if ANY of the other candidates had won that Hillary Clinton would have been the president?
+Is it believable that the GOP leadership didn’t know that?
+But there’s the tip off: either one was okay with them so long as it wasn’t Trump.
 Does anyone doubt that if the GOP had won the election with a candidate other than Trump that we would today be mired in TPP and a signatory to the Paris Accord?
 In 2016, Americans said “we don’t want what you’re selling.
 We don’t believe you any more.”

 “You’ll Split The Vote!”

 Another great myth about third parties is the fear-mongering cry of “You’ll split the vote!”
-Well, Ladies and Gentlemen, when the two other choices are a snake and a skunk, does it matter?
-Of course, that assumes that it’s a true statement, which it is not.
-With very little earlier preparation and no party or organizational backing, Ross Perot almost pulled off a win in the 1992 presidential election.
+When you’re not “winning” your legislation when your party is in control, who cares anyway?
+With very little earlier preparation, no party backing and scanty organization, Ross Perot almost pulled off a win in the 1992 presidential election.
 Angus King won the governor’s race in Maine as an Independent against Republican Susan Collins and Democrat Joseph Brennan.
 Ditto, Independent James Longley who defeated Democrat George Mitchell and Republican James Erwin for that same office.

 With the right candidate, the vote will be split both ways and the new party candidate will win.
 In a three-way race, it only takes 34% of the vote to win.
 Ignore the myths.
-They are only in place to stall or prevent action to advance our positions in Washington.
+They are only in place to stall or prevent action to advance our positions in Washington by creating a real force for our policies, one which won’t lie to us.
 And don’t forget, those “who know” told us that Donald Trump’s candidacy would never get off the ground.

 In the meantime, as FPA shapes up to be the force we expect it to be, you may vote for whoever you deem to be the best choice.